Rapptz/discord.py/docs/guide/interactions/modals.rst

 .. code-block:: python3

     @discord.app_commands.command()
-    async def feedback(interaction):
+    async def feedback(interaction: discord.Interaction) -> None:
         """Send important feedback."""
         await interaction.response.send_modal(FeedbackForm())

-Once a modal is sent it will be displayed to the user, who will be able to submit the modal.
+Once a modal is sent it will be displayed to the user, who will be able to submit it.

 .. note::